 Catalog: See Index.

-CCD (Charge Coupled Device): A computer chip the output of which correlates with the light or color passed by it.
+CCD (Charge Coupled Device): A computer chip of which the output correlates with the light or color passed by it.
 Individual CCDs or arrays of these are used in scanners as a high-resolution, digital camera to read documents.